Keeping teens engaged at home

 - They range from completing coding courses online, writing notes of gratitude to friends and family members, exercising through online fitness classes, to touring museums online.
 If you have an idea for a challenge, please reach out to us at email@example.com!

 - Each challenge must be met with proof of challenge completion and reflective questions to be answered within the platform.
-Completing a challenge earns the student points and eligibility to win a scholarship.
+Completing a challenge earns the student points.

 - If you would like to register your child, you can get started by visiting the student registration page.